Whether here in Indiana or in Washington D.C., Mark has consistently proven his dedication to conservatism and a culture of life.

 When Mark left D.C., he became the health care policy advisor to Governor John Engler in Michigan.
 After graduating from the Detroit College of Law at Michigan State, he returned to Indiana to practice law in 1998.
 For 17 years, he has also served as a part-time deputy prosecuting attorney for the State of Indiana.

-Mark resides in Kokomo with his wife and two children.
-His parents, L.D. and Bettie Hurt, along with Mark's brother Max live in Fairmount, Indiana.
+Mark resides in Kokomo with his wife Nancy and son Daniel.
+His parents, L.D. and Bettie Hurt live in Fairmount, Indiana and his daughter Ana and husband Jake live in Kokomo, Indiana.
 Mark attended high school at Madison-Grant where he played basketball, baseball and ran cross country and track.

 Mark is a member of the following professional societies: